Course Title: Sustainable Building Design Project

 - Synthesise and apply knowledge of effective team management and leadership practice, and integrated design methods, to meet project objectives and deliverables

-- Analyse building performance theory and apply a systems approach to formulate design solutions for sustainable building projects
+- Analyse building performance theory and apply a systems approach to formulate design solutions for sustainable projects

 Overview of Learning Activities